-The RIT-T analysis shows that it is no longer economical to continue to provide transmission network services with the existing assets at RCTS as the asset failure risk has increased to a level where investment to replace the selected assets presents a more economical option.
+The RIT-T analysis shows that it is no longer economical to continue to provide transmission network services with some of the existing assets at RCTS as the asset failure risk has increased to a level where investment to replace selected assets presents a more economical option.

-No non-network proposals were received during the RIT-T PSCR consultation.
+No non-network proposals were received during the RIT-T consultation.

-The preferred option to address the asset failure risk at RCTS is an integrated replacement of the transformers that are in poor or very poor condition before the end of 2027.
+The preferred option to address the asset failure risk at RCTS is an integrated replacement of the transformers that are in poor or very poor condition by 2028/2029.